martinpitt/wildberger-math/linalg-geo.md

 Rotation around $\vec{0}$
 :    Definition should be independent of any prior Euclidean/physical
-     intuition. → A rotation is a composition of two reflections.
+     intuition. $\rightarrow$ A rotation is a composition of two reflections.
      $R_{\vec{v_1},\vec{v_2}} := R_{\vec{v_2}} \circ R_{\vec{v_1}}$

 Theorems